erkanyeter/demo_blog/packages/captcha/README.md

 ------

-The Captcha class file contains functions that assist in creating CAPTCHA images.
+The Captcha class file contains functions that assist in creating CAPTCHA security images.

-The following functions are available:

 ### Initializing the Class